ApolloTang/react-redux-tutorial/README.md

 The second step that you have to copy .babelrc to each lesson folder because for some reason Windows does not search up to parent directory to look for babel configuration.

-[2]: I originally write this tutorial on OSX, but later discovered that port 9999 is already taken on Windows by default, as the result 'npm start' will terminate with errors.
+[2]: I originally wrote this tutorial on OSX, but later discovered that port 9999 is already taken on Windows by default, as the result 'npm start' will terminate with errors.
 To work around this you have to configure webpack to use a different port by editing the file webpack.config.js in each lesson:
 ```javascript
 devSever: {
    . . .